Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Introduction

 \skippar

 This is how the paper is organized.
-In Section \ref{sec-setup} we introduce our maps and state their exactness properties.
-In Section \ref{sec-im} we give our definitions of infinite \m\ and apply them to certain subclasses of maps.
-In Section \ref{sec-fmrw} we give an example of a finite modification of a quasi-lift that verifies a strong form of global-local \m.
-Since some proofs are rather cumbersome, we have gathered all the proofs in Section \ref{sec-proofs}, further moving the more standard lemmas to the Appendix.
+In Section \ref{sec-setup} we introduce our maps and present several results on their exact components, from the more general statements to the ones that require extra assumptions.
+In Section \ref{sec-es} we focus on three subclasses of maps: the quasi-lifts of expanding circle maps, their finite modifications and the random walks.
+In Section \ref{sec-im} we give our definitions of infinite \m\ and apply them to the \sy s of Section \ref{sec-es}.
+The proofs of all the main results are found in Section \ref{sec-proofs}.
+The Appendix comprises two sections: in the first we discuss the importance of some of our assumptions and in the second we place a standard distortion argument used in Section \ref{sec-proofs}.

-\textbf{Acknowledgments.}\ I thank Stefano Isola for a few illuminating discussions and Sara Munday for her help in the preparation of the paper.
+\textbf{Acknowledgments.}\ I thank Stefano Isola and Jooyoun Hong for helpful discussions, Sara Munday for her help during the preparation of the paper, and an anonymous referee for prodding me to make big and small improvements throughout the paper.
 I also acknowledge the hospitality of the Courant Institute of Mathematical Sciences at New York University, where part of this work was done.
+This research is part of my activity within the \emph{Gruppo Nazionale di Fisica Matematica} (INdAM, Italy).
+It was also partially supported by PRIN Grant 2012AZS52J\underline{ }001 (MIUR, Italy).